Udviklingsplatformen

 Marie Kaae Schmidt

 Time in Space is offered via open call 1-2 times a year.
-Stay updated about UP's Time in Space open calls on this page and via our newsletter (in Danish).
+Stay up to date on UP's Time in Space open calls on this page and via our newsletter.

-With Time in Space – December 2025 – you can get a free week in one of our studios:
+With Time in Space 2026, you can get a free week in one of UP's rehearsal rooms:

 The Pit or White Lab